 Students are strongly encouraged to purchase a personally-owned computer or use a computer in one of the campus Computer Labs/Libraries to foster academic growth at Reynolds Community College.

-Recommended Specifications for Adequate Performance on a Personally-Owned Computer:
+Recommended Minimum Specifications for Adequate Performance on a Personally-Owned Computer:

 - Memory: At least 4 GB (gigabytes) of RAM